 Effective Email Marketing Starts With Strategy

-Email marketing is about more than just letting subscribers know what you’re selling.
-Your strategy needs substance, variety, and engaging content.
+Any Google search will tell you email marketing is about more than just letting subscribers know what you’re selling.
+Your strategy needs different types of emails, substance, variety, and engaging content.

 When you put together a strategy with those three elements at the forefront, you’ll build beneficial brand awareness, stay top of mind with your prospects, and, most importantly, engage, nurture, and convert.
 But again, your approach is crucial.